Howard meets South Carolina State in MEAC Tournament

 South Carolina State Bulldogs (5-25, 2-12 MEAC) vs. Howard Bison (19-12, 11-3 MEAC)

-The Bulldogs’ record in MEAC play is 2-12.
-South Carolina State is 3-19 against opponents over .500.
+The Bulldogs’ record in MEAC action is 2-12.
+South Carolina State is eighth in the MEAC with 19.7 defensive rebounds per game led by Davion Everett averaging 3.5.

-TOP PERFORMERS: Marcus Dockery averages 2.1 made 3-pointers per game for the Bison, scoring 9.7 points while shooting 45.7% from beyond the arc.
-Elijah Hawkins is averaging 13.4 points, 5.9 assists and 1.7 steals over the last 10 games for Howard.
+TOP PERFORMERS: Marcus Dockery is shooting 45.7% from beyond the arc with 2.1 made 3-pointers per game for the Bison, while averaging 9.7 points.
+Elijah Hawkins is shooting 44.4% and averaging 14.3 points over the past 10 games for Howard.

 Rakeim Gary is averaging 11.9 points for the Bulldogs.
-Raquan Brown is averaging 8.9 points over the last 10 games for South Carolina State.
+Lesown Hallums is averaging 8.8 points over the last 10 games for South Carolina State.

 LAST 10 GAMES: Bison: 8-2, averaging 81.0 points, 36.1 rebounds, 15.8 assists, 6.1 steals and 2.9 blocks per game while shooting 47.5% from the field.
 Their opponents have averaged 74.3 points per game.